Specviz Simple Demo#

 Data: NIRISS 1D spectra from the NGDEEP survey.
 The dataset has been processed with the default pipeline and is read from AWS.

-Tools: specutils, jdaviz, astropy.
+Tools: specutils, jdaviz, astropy, numpy.

 Cross-intrument: all instruments.